systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ## New Members Approvals

-The **New Members Approvals** menu provides links to access windows through which apploval of membership from batch registration, single registration and registrations done through the portal are granted so that the members can be moved to **Member Register**.
+The **New Members Approvals** menu provides links to access windows through which apploval of membership from batch registration,single registration and registrations done through the portal are granted so that the members can be moved to **Member Register**.See screenshot below:
-See screenshot below:

 <img  alt="Members Bio Data approva window" width="60%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/membersapproval.jpg">